Leafly: Leadership

 On March 4, 2019, the firm appointed former vice president of Amazon Prime Video International Tim Leslie as its CEO.
 He was replaced on August 18, 2020 by Yoko Miyashita, formerly the firm's General Counsel.

 Business model

-Leafly generates revenue by selling online display advertising and priority listing packages to companies in the cannabis industry.
+Leafly generates revenue by selling online display advertising and priority dispensary listing packages to companies in the cannabis industry.
 Display advertising campaigns are sold on a Cost Per Impression model.
 More than 4.5 million orders are placed with businesses on Leafly each year, generating $460 million in gross merchandise value (GMV) annually for Leafly partnered retailers.